Mobile Friendly Site

 Text is more important than graphics.
 Believe me, its true.
 Graphics are fine as supporting cast.
 But never make the mistake of using them as lead actors.

 Font.
-Use either Arial or Verdana.
+Use either tahoma or Verdana.
 These are easiest on the eyes.
 Calibri or Tahoma can also be used successfully.
 However – steer away from Times New Roman which is usually the default font on many systems.

 Clutter.
 Don't be afraid of white space!
 Some sites are so cluttered it's the same as trying to listen to a dozen hard rock stations at the same time.

 3 Click Rule.
 Anything your customer wants should be no more than three clicks away.
 More and your customer will get frustrated.
 And frustration equals a lost opportunity.

 Here’s another copywriter rule of thumb for writing a strong, compelling sales message: